dadabobo/docs/comp.devops/kubernetes-apiserver.md

 	Ordered list of plug-ins to do authorization on secure port.
 Comma-delimited list of: AlwaysAllow,AlwaysDeny,ABAC,Webhook,RBAC,Node.
   (default "`AlwaysAllow`")
 * `--authorization-policy-file`
 	授权文件
-	File with authorization policy in csv format, used with * `--authorization-mode=ABAC, on the secure port.
+	File with authorization policy in `csv` format, used with `--authorization-mode=ABAC`, on the secure port.

 Admission Control (准入控制)
 * `--admission-control`